 xiv, 162 pages

 Copyright 2012 Mohammad Hindi Bataineh

 Bataineh, Mohammad Hindi.
-"Artificial neural network for studying human performance." thesis, University of Iowa, 2012.
+"Artificial neural network for studying human performance."
+MS (Master of Science) thesis, University of Iowa, 2012.